Quiz on Food, Kitchen and Cooking with answers

 Related: the human body in health and disease answer

-Question: What is a kouseband?
+Question: What is a traditional Australian wedding dessert?

 Question: Aspartame is a chemical used as what?